 |Native Area||Asia and Central Europe|

-Daylily clumps can grow anywhere from eight inches to five feet tall.
-As they will reach a span between two to four feet wide, space bare roots about three feet apart (or for a more dramatic show in the early years, space about 18 inches apart).
+Daylily clumps can grow anywhere from six inches to five feet tall.
+As they can reach a span between two to four feet wide, space bare roots about three feet apart (or for a more dramatic show in the early years, space about 18 inches apart).
 Plant roots either in early spring or in early fall one month or more before a hard frost.
 In northern gardens, it's best to plant in the spring to ensure good root development during the summer before harsh winters arrive.

-Measure the diameter of two feet and loosen this area of soil.
+To plant, measure a diameter of two feet and loosen this area of soil.
 Dig a hole one foot deep, the size of the root.
 Amend with compost if the soil is poor.
 Plant the crown about an inch below the soil line, angling the bulbous roots outwards and a bit downwards.
 Add soil evenly and tamp to get rid of any air pockets.
 When the hole is two-thirds full, water generously.
 Fill the rest of the hole so that the crown is about an inch below the soil surface.
 Water again.

 Water regularly in the first growing season.
 Moving forward, only water if the weather is very dry.
-A light layer of straw mulch is recommended over winter, but do not cover the crown of the plant.
+Mulch helps retain moisture in the soil, plus it protects the plants in colder winter climates.